eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The **attribute format** defines the way an attributes in an attestation is formatted, e.g. its character set, encoding, allowed values, and serialisation.

-- **Proof mechanisms** define the methods used to secure the attestations for integrity, authenticity, and support of selective disclosure.
+- **Proof mechanisms** define the methods used to secure the integrity, authenticity, validity and support of selective disclosure of the attestation.

 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are: